Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 **Shocking Bolt**: Whenever you hit a creature with a lightning mark, you remove the mark and all creautres within 15 feet must succeed a dexterity saving throw (Dc equals to 8 plus your proficiency bonus plus your dexterity modifier) or take 2d8 lightning damage, halved on a save.

-_You have +1 to hit and attack rolls using this magical weapon_

 ---

 ## Needlessly Large Rod